The most common proofs of origin are either Movement Certificate EUR.1/EUR-MED, an invoice declaration or an invoice declaration EUR-MED.

 - It must be clearly stated which products that are covered or not covered by the declaration.

 - At the end of the original origin declaration, place and date must be entered unless this information appears elsewhere in the document.

 It must be signed in original.
 The signature of the signatory shall also be recorded.
 Approved exporters may be exempted from the requirement to sign.

 The declaration has a validity of four months.

 Please be informed that the complete formal requirements for origin declarations are found in the free trade agreements.

 As an exporter, you are responsible for checking the relevant agreement and the requirements that apply.
-For preferential treatment under the GSP-scheme, the requirements are specified in the Norwegian Regulations to the Act on Customs Duties and Movement of Goods (Customs Regulations)
+For preferential treatment under the GSP-scheme, the requirements are specified in the Customs Duty Regulations)